 One of the biggest takeaways is that intimacy issues can be resolved but it takes effort.
 You have to put your sex life and your partner first.
 The solutions take planning and work but the intimacy is worth it!

-If you are having a hard time communicating with your partner or your intimacy issues have gone beyond what you can fix on your own, then contact us.
-The amazing team at Centennial Counseling Services can make a difference!
-To learn more or schedule an appointment online or give us a call at 720-386-5131.
+If you are having a hard time communicating with your partner or your intimacy issues have gone beyond what you can fix on your own, then we can help!
+We are here to help you with the resources and referrals you will need to move forward in confidence, caring, and hope.